-The rules on how to keep VAT records and submit VAT returns are changing from 1 April 2019.
+The rules on how to keep VAT records and submit VAT returns changed on 1 April 2019

 It's all about Making Tax Digital - the government's plan to transform the way taxpayers communicate with HMRC.

 Here's what you need to know to make sure you are compliant.

 With Making Tax Digital, the government's long-term goal is for all taxpayers, including businesses, sole traders and landlords, to file their tax information using digital apps on a quarterly basis.